Santa Cruz Institute for Particle Physics (SCIPP) at University of California Santa Cruz (UCSC) QuarkNet Center

 2:30 PM - Overview of the ATLAS Z-Path Experiment

 - Plans for the actual class (Saturday March 18th)

-SCIPP (Santa Cruz Institute for Particle Physics) will be hosting QuarkNet Masterclass where students get to be particle physicists for a day!
+SCIPP (Santa Cruz Institute for Particle Physics) will be hosting a Remote QuarkNet Masterclass where students get to be particle physicists for a day!

 As a student, you will gain insight into methods used in analyzing data for particle physics.
 The day will begin with an introduction to particle physics by particle physicists at SCIPP, who are directly involved with experiments at CERN.
 The students will then work in groups to analyze actual data from LHC (Large Hadron Collider) and later discuss their results with masterclasses being held around the world.
 They will be supervised the entire day by mentors trained to lead these classes and will provide assistance throughout.